AndrewBroz/cronli5/README.md

 `cronli5` was partially inspired by [`prettycron`][prettycron], which itself is based on code from [a gist by dunse][dunse].
-However, I wasn't fully satisfied with the human readable output, and didn't need the `moment` and `later` dependencies, since my project only needed the cron to English output.
-This library tries to render as many cron patterns in as direct and idiomatic English as possible. `cronli5` was written from scratch.
+However, I wasn't fully satisfied with the human readable output.
+I also didn't need the `moment` and `later` dependencies, since my project only needed the cron to English output.
+This library tries to render as many cron patterns in as direct and idiomatic English as possible.
+It has no production dependencies.

+`cronli5` was written from scratch in ES5.
 It does not share any code with [`prettycron`][prettycron] or with any other project.
 Any resemblance to other code, running or not, is purely coincidental.

 [dunse]: https://gist.github.com/dunse/3714957
 [eli5]: https://www.reddit.com/r/explainlikeimfive/
 [prettycron]: https://github.com/azza-bazoo/prettycron

+## License

 > Copyright (c) 2016 Andrew Broz
 >